RunOpenCode/phplib/docs/source/components/dataset/concepts.rst

 .. _iterable: https://www.php.net/manual/en/language.types.iterable.php

-Stream source (or collection) is any iterable which can be iterated through, which means either an ``array`` or instance of ``\Traversable``.
-In short, any iterable_.
+A stream source (or collection) is any iterable that can be iterated over, which means either an ``array`` or an instance of ``\Traversable``.
+In short, it is any iterable_.

-Each stream source emits some value, indexed by key.
-Key is usually associated with ``int`` or ``string`` as we rely on arrays in PHP a lot.
-However, library assumes any ``iterable``, which includes, but not limits to:
+Each stream source emits values indexed by a key.
+The key is usually an ``int`` or ``string``, as PHP arrays are commonly used.
+However, the library assumes any ``iterable``, including, but not limited to:

-* ``\Generator``, which may emit anything as a key,
+* ``\Generator``, which may emit values with any type of key,
 * ``\WeakMap``, which emits objects as a key,
-* and so on...
+* and so on.

-Common denominator for stream source is that it is not rewindable.
-Generators, per example, can not be rewind, you can not iterate them twice.
-For that reason, even if you use an arrays (or any rewindable stream source), library assumes that stream source is not rewindable.
+The common characteristic of a stream source is that it is not rewindable.
+Generators, for example, cannot be rewound; you cannot iterate over them twice.
+For this reason, even when using arrays (or any other rewindable stream source), the library assumes that the stream source is not rewindable.

 Data stream, or stream wrapper
 ------------------------------

-Data stream (or stream wrapper) is ``RunOpenCode\Component\Dataset\Stream`` class which wraps stream source providing stream processing using operators, reducers and collectors.
+A data stream (or stream wrapper) is the ``RunOpenCode\Component\Dataset\Stream`` class, which wraps a stream source and provides stream processing using operators, reducers, collectors, and aggregators (which will be discussed later in the document).

-Class is deliberately not final and allow extension in order for you to be able to integrate your own custom operators, reducers and collectors - should you need to do so.

-Using object oriented approach, with instance of data stream, you may apply various operations on your source of data utilizing fluent API.
+Using an object-oriented approach, you can apply various operations to your data source through the fluent API provided by the data stream instance.

 .. code-block:: php
    :linenos: